Skip to content

 General:

 The University of Washington is committed to the safety of all individuals who engage in university programs and activities.
 As UW hosts over 200 programs and activities involving over 200,000 youth annually, this policy is in keeping with the university’s commitment to ensure that all youth who engage with the university are protected from harm and have a high-quality experience.
-The requirements laid out in this policy serve as safeguards to protect the well-being of these youth.
+The requirements laid out in this policy serve as basic safeguards to protect the well-being of these youth.

 This policy is effective as of its approval date, September 4, 2019.

-Individual units and departments are responsible for maintaining compliance with the policy.
+Individual units and departments are responsible for maintaining and monitoring compliance with the policy.
 The Office of the Youth Protection Coordinator provides support and conducts periodic monitoring with respect to policy compliance.
 There is not a specific enforcement entity (e.g., the compliance police), however the consequences of not maintaining the minimum requirements set forth in APS 10.13 might involve individual or departmental disciplinary action or liability to the University, or worst of all, harm to a youth.

-This policy does not impose any new approval requirements.
+This policy does not impose any approval requirements.
 However, it is expected that any youth program has the full support of the responsible department or unit.

 Policy scope: